KageKirin/git-gears-cs/README.md

 - git integration with libgit2 works, config can be read.
 - GitHub proof-of-concept GraphQL connection works
 - GitLab proof-of-concept GraphQL connection works
-- GitHub `get-` and `list-` actions work, but only on the enterprise instance I use for testing.
+- GitHub `get-` and `list-` actions work.
-- GitLab `get-` and `list-` actions except `pullrequests` work, but slightly different from their GitHub counterparts.
+- GitLab `get-` and `list-` actions work, but slightly different from their GitHub counterparts.
+- `create-issue` works for GitHub and GitLab
+- `create-pullrequest` works for GitHub and GitLab, although **limited** to a single repository.
+  (I.e. cross-repo-PRs (e.g. fork to upstream) are not supported yet).
+- `create-gist` works for GitHub and GitLab.
+GitLab has the option to add _snippets_ to repos as well.
+- `create-repo` works for GitHub and GitLab, for the user's own namespace and optionally for organizations as well.
+  YMMV depending on your token scope.
+(TODO: document which scope is required per feature).

 ## Planned features

 - GitHub support
 - GitLab support
 - atm, support for other hosting services is not planned.
-I take pull requests (e.g. for BitBucket).
+I take pull requests (e.g. for BitBucket, Gogs etc).
 - pull requests:
   - `git gears create-pullrequest`
   - `git gears close-pullrequest`